LLNL/lbann/docs/building_lbann.rst

 .. _install_lbann_as_user:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Building & Installing LBANN as a user (with maximum flexiblity)
+Building & Installing LBANN as a user (with maximum flexibility)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 With Spack setup and installed into your path, it can be used to